edd-ie/Projects/Graphics/OpenGL/c++/Manual.md

 This shader can generate new primitives in addition to the currently processed ones, and you can use it to easily add debug information to your scene.

 ### 6. Primitive Assembly
-All primitives are converted into triangles, transformed into viewport space (our screen dimensions), and clipped to the visible part in the viewport.
+All primitives are converted into triangles, transformed into viewport space (the screen dimensions), and clipped to the visible part in the viewport.

 ### 7. Rasterization
 *Converts* the *incoming primitives into* so-called `fragments`, which will eventually become screen pixels.